XanderMJ/spotilib/README.md

 ##Known Issues:
 *spotimeta.artists(Type)* won't succes in returning a value if an artist name (or a part of it) also occurs in the track title.
-In this case it returns the valua "None".
+In this case it returns the value "None".